goldilock-zone/ShrobObsidian/Math/Introduction to Number Theory/Lecture 1 - Introduction to Number Theory.md

 ---

 # Fundamental Theorem of Arithmetic
-Certainly, here's the Fundamental Theorem of Arithmetic in the requested format:

 **Fundamental Theorem of Arithmetic**

 The Fundamental Theorem of Arithmetic is a fundamental result in number theory that states that every positive integer greater than 1 can be uniquely expressed as a product of prime numbers, up to the order of those primes.